-Figure 5 identifies Greenfield Priority Areas and the infrastructure supported boundary where infrastructure is planned through to 2041, as reflected in the CRPS.
+Figure 5 identifies Greenfield Priority Areas and the infrastructure supported boundary, as reflected in the CRPS.

 The need for a District Development work programme was identified in the late 1990s to early 2000s to provide strategic direction for residential growth and infrastructure in the District.